How to write a project proposal: Steps, templates, and tips

 Here is a basic example of a project proposal for a digital marketing business.

-Executive Summary | Come up with a digital marketing strategy to help improve online presence, attract customers, and drive sales. |
+Executive summary | Come up with a digital marketing strategy to help improve online presence, attract customers, and drive sales. |

-Objectives or Project Scope | SEO optimization, social media management, content creation, email marketing campaigns, paid advertising |
+Objectives or project scope | SEO optimization, social media management, content creation, email marketing campaigns, paid advertising |

 Resources | Marketing specialists, design and video production software, marketing automation tools, analytics platforms |